 While many contractors think to stuff wall and ceiling cavities full of fiberglass batting in hopes of blocking noise and improving the STC value of the surface assembly, this procedure ignores the principles of sound transmission.
 The common surfaces need to be lined with density and structurally disconnected in order to force the sound wave to collapse.
 These sound barrier techniques are outlined in our Transmission Loss course here at the Academy, as well as the Walls link to the left.

 Finally, as we teach in our course on the Hertz, the frequency pitch of a sound source will also determine the success of any noise transmitting through a common surface.
 Lower pitched sounds carry longer, flatter sound waves that won’t have to travel as long in distance or time through a common surface.
 Higher pitched sounds will travel with more north to south amplitude, forcing more distance and time through the same surface.
-As the following illustration shows, this helps explain why drums and bass guitars are better able to transmit through a surface than televisions and telephones.

 To recap, sound waves are not ocean-like waves that come crashing through a common wall, ceiling or floor surface.
 Sound transmission is energy transfer between the molecules that comprise all the matter in our world.
 Because sound travels through the vibrations of these cells, all common contact points between two rooms become conduits for noise, and the target for our transmission loss treatments.
 While the noise we hear is all air borne sound, remember that the path that the soundwave first traveled could have been structure borne.
 As we teach in our course on Transmission Loss, this structure borne energy requires a combination of “density + disconnection” as a sound isolation treatment to trigger its collapse.